lanazwart/lzseevee/content/about/_index.md

 ## Experience gained
 Gained experience in a wide range of projects built with a wide range of technologies, both in the public and private sectors.
 Extensive experience in all facets of the SDLC process from conceptual design through to user training/support.
 Experience with different methodologies for instance Agile, Prosci, Agile-fall and Waterfall.

-### South Africa
+- **South Africa**
-Worked for South-African government and banks as a mainframe programmer and business analyst
+  Worked as a mainframe programmer and business analyst

-### Northern Ireland
+- **Northern Ireland**
  Worked as an analyst programmer, business analyst and lastly product manager

 ## Core competencies
 Verifiable track record in fields such as analysis, design, requirements gathering, project management, user stories, training, client relations, business process mapping and the development of computer applications.